joselbr2099/mcompiler/README.md

 \/    \/\___\___/|_| |_| |_| .__/|_|_|\___|_|
                            |_|

-Simple plugin to compile code using the micro text editor
+Simple plugin to compile code using micro text editor

 1.- INSTALL
 in micro open command mode (ctrl+e) and type: